microsoft/AISchoolTutorials/style-transfer/README.md

     * After that, you'll be prompted for your password.
 Type the one you used during the DLVM setup.

 1. You should see a welcome message in your terminal indicating that you have successfully connected to the DLVM.
-1. Clone this repo to your VM using the command `git clone <repository url> styletransfer-lab`.
+1. Clone this repo to your VM using the command `git clone https://github.com/microsoft/AISchoolTutorials ai-school-tutorials`.
+1. Copy the following command to move the lab content to `<your home>\styletransfer-lab`: `mv ai-school-tutorials/style-transfer ./styletransfer-lab`
     > ALERT: make sure to put your code into `<your home>\styletransfer-lab`.

 ### B) Download the images dataset